Castlemorton Common Festival: Aftermath

 Thirteen members of Spiral Tribe were arrested after the event, and charged with public order offences.
 After a lengthy and costly trial, they were acquitted.

 Concerns about the festival and the way in which it was policed inspired the legislation which developed into the Criminal Justice and Public Order Act 1994.

 This wide-ranging Act effectively made illegal such outdoor parties playing music that, as defined in section 63(1)(b), incorporates "sounds wholly or predominantly characterised by the emission of a succession of repetitive beats".

 Whilst some have argued that Castlemorton, with its attendant publicity, led directly to the Criminal Justice Act and was the "final nail in the coffin of the unlicensed event", others have seen the Act as a draconian piece of legislation which was "explicitly aimed at suppressing the activities of certain strands of alternative culture".

+Free Party: A Folk History

+Free Party: A Folk History is a 107-minute 2023 documentary directed by Aaron Trinder that explores the origins of the subculture, the Free Party movement in the late 1980's and early 1990's, a uniting of ravers and the new age travellers near Margaret Thatcher's resignation, up to the 1992 Castlemorton festival and attempted prosecutions, the 1994 Criminal Justice and Public Order Act, and the ex-pat diaspora subculture.